 Unusual Cancers of the Chest

-Heart tumors may cause any of the following symptoms.
+Mesothelioma may cause any of the following signs and symptoms.
 Check with your doctor if any of the following problems occur:

-Other conditions that are not heart tumors may cause these same symptoms.
-Sometimes heart tumors do not cause any symptoms at all.
+Other conditions that are not mesothelioma may cause these same symptoms.

-Tests that examine the cells of the heart are used to diagnose and stage heart tumors.
+Tests that examine the pleura are used to diagnose and stage mesothelioma.
 They may include:

 - Physical exam and history.